HI - Recovery

 When the bow is lifted the first half of the kayak will drain.
 Once the bow is over the shafts and the water is out of the front half the kayak is then pulled up onto the shafts until the flooded kayak can balance on the paddle shafts.

-The second half of the kayak is drained by performing the teeter-totter method using the paddle shafts as the balance point.
+The second half of the kayak is drained by performing the teeter-totter method using the paddle shafts as the pivot point.
+I would be using all three paddles so their is more strength for the support.
+The third paddle belongs to the swimmer.
+He or she handed it to you when you arrived at their bow.

 The reason you lift the bow is two fold.
 First, if there is a rudder it is better to avoid it during recovery operations.
 Second, if there is a back bulkhead then just lifting the bow will be sufficient and the teeter-totter will not be necessary.
 If there is going to be only one bulkhead in a kayak the very high probability is it will be a rear bulkhead behind the seat.